Boston Choral Ensemble Member Handbook

 Boston Choral Ensemble is incorporated as a private corporation of the State of Massachusetts and a federal non-profit organization (501.c.3) as of August 12, 2004.

 Membership on the Board is open to members and BCE friends interested in being core supporters of our operations.
-Terms on the Board officially last one year, but there is a general expectation of at least two years of service.
+Terms on the Board are two-year terms, with the option of extending an additional two years.
+After four years of consecutive service, Board members must take a minimum of one year hiatus from Board membership.
 Board terms generally run from July through June, following BCE's fiscal year.
 Anyone with an interest in joining the Board is strongly encouraged to get involved with one of the standing teams first to get a better understanding of how BCE business is carried out and to attend one or more Board meetings.

-One director serves as President of the Board and is the ultimate overseer of all choir business.
-Remaining directors advise the leadership (Artistic Director, Administrator and volunteers) and coordinate the work of volunteers for various core organizational task areas.
-The Board has five standing teams:
+One or two directors serve as President (or co-Presidents) of the Board and are the ultimate overseer of all choir business.
+Remaining directors advise the leadership (Artistic Director, Administrator and volunteers) and coordinate the work of volunteers for various core organizational task areas:

 • Executive Team—The Executive Team has the authority to make decisions on behalf of the organization.
 Its overarching role is to help the organization work in the most efficient way.
 The Executive Team is made up of the president, vice-president, treasurer, Artistic Director and Administrator.